zachchan105/tele-meraki-miner/README.md

-# evrprogpowminer (ethminer fork with ProgPoW implementation)
+# telemerakiminer (ethminer fork with ProgPoW implementation)

-Evrprogpowminer is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
+Telemerakiminer is a fork of Ravencoin's [kawpowminer ](https://github.com/RavenCommunity/kawpowminer).
 Like kawpowminer, it is a derivative of Ethash enhanced with [Programmable Proof of Work](https://github.com/ifdefelse/progpow) for ASIC and FPGA resistance.

-Compared to kawpowminer, evrprogpowminer has the following differences:
+Compared to kawpowminer, telemerakiminer has the following differences:
 * Starting DAG size at block #1 is 3GigaBytes
 * EPOCH duration is 12000 blocks
-* evrprogpowminer supports direct solo mining to evrmored/evrmore-qt without needing a stratum proxy
+* telemerakiminer supports direct solo mining to evrmored/evrmore-qt without needing a stratum proxy
 * the random starting seeds are slightly different for uniqueness
 * improved detection of nVidia GPU memory size

 AMD GPU cards are not currently properly supported.
 We hope to fix that in a future release.

 You do not need this software for Evrmore testnet.
 Testnet uses sha256 cpu mining (use the "setgenerate on" command in your node)
-Evrprogpowminer is for use only on Evrmore mainnet.
+Telemerakiminer is for use only on Evrmore mainnet.

 ====

-A typical use of evrprogpowminer with a pool might look like:
+A typical use of telemerakiminer with a pool might look like:
-    evrprogpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@minersite.com:minerport
+    telemerakiminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@minersite.com:minerport

-A typical use of evrprogpowminer with a local stratum solo-mining proxy might look like:
+A typical use of telemerakiminer with a local stratum solo-mining proxy might look like:
-    evrprogpowminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@127.0.0.1:3333
+    telemerakiminer.exe -U -P stratum+tcp://ESDwJs2FX5zYoVnLQ7YuLZhmnsAcpKqMiq.worker@127.0.0.1:3333

-A typical use of evrprogpowminer to solo mine direct to evrmored/evrmore-qt might look like:
+A typical use of telemerakiminer to solo mine direct to evrmored/evrmore-qt might look like:
-    evrprogpowminer.exe -U -P http://mynodeusername:mynodepassword@127.0.0.1:8819 (specify miningaddress="youraddress" in evrmore.conf)
+    telemerakiminer.exe -U -P http://mynodeusername:mynodepassword@127.0.0.1:8819 (specify miningaddress="youraddress" in evrmore.conf)

 ====

-Remember that you need to have CUDA installed on your system in order for evrprogpowminer to work.
+Remember that you need to have CUDA installed on your system in order for telemerakiminer to work.
 Get it from nVidia.

-Also, if you are solo mining direct to evrmored or evrmore-qt, before launching evrprogpowminer, make sure that:
+Also, if you are solo mining direct to evrmored or evrmore-qt, before launching telemerakiminer, make sure that:
     * the node is fully syncd
     * the node is listening on the RPC port (8819 for mainnet)
     * the node has miningaddress="youraddress" set in the evrmore.conf file